 Congratulations!
 You are embarking on a life-changing journey in a new culture.
-With all the changes, excitement, and surprises you will experience while studying off campus, it can be a good idea to prepare ahead of time by considering what you want to get out of this experience and how best to do so given the specifics of your host culture.
+With all the changes, excitement, and surprises you will experience while studying off campus, it is a good idea to prepare ahead of time by considering what you want to get out of this experience and how best to do so given the specifics of your host culture.
 This preparation will make your initial transition less overwhelming and allow you to get a head start on making the most of your experience.

 Planning ahead before traveling to a new culture is important as it will allow you not only to learn about aspects of your host culture that may be different from your own, but also to be more emotionally ready for these differences.
 You can prepare for your time off-campus by studying authentic sources about your host culture before leaving home.
-Find an authentic newspaper or TV program, at least one book on the history of the culture, and other books about current social and political issues—travel guidebooks should be reserved for more "touristy" things only.
+Find an authentic newspaper or TV program, a book on the history of the culture, and other books about current social and political issues—travel guidebooks should be reserved for more "touristy" things only.
 It is also a good idea to learn about the topics that interest you so that you can talk confidently with others about these issues.

 You will also be given a number of different orientations--online and on-site, some by Lawrence and some by your program provider.
 Always be sure to take orientation seriously, rather than merely viewing your off-campus experience as an entitlement.You are more likely to minimize frustration and maximize learning if you treat getting ready as an essential part of the entire travel experience—a type of journey of its own.
 Remember, patient and attentive preparation will allow you to leave with peace of mind so that, when you arrive in your host culture, you can learn with more focused attention.
 Though it may seem like a burden or an obstacle to your “real” goal of living and learning in a new culture, putting things in order before leaving for your program actually lightens your load and prepares you to interact with more people and for the many educational moments that you don’t expect (Slimbach).